kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 1. Create a project in your Hetzner Cloud Console, and go to **Security > API Tokens** of that project to grab the API key.
 2. Generate an ssh key pair for your cluster, unless you already have one that you'd like to use.
-3. Rename terraform.tfvars.example to terraform.tfvars and replace the values from steps 1 and 2.
+3. Rename terraform.tfvars.example to terraform.tfvars, and replace the values from steps 1 and 2.

 ### Customize other variables (Optional)